qwjhvbxi/SAEV/README.md

 ## Quick start

 To test the model, you can run the example data.
-Run `main`.
+1. Run `main`. on the command line.
 The function will list the available simulation scenarios.
-At first installation, only one scenario will be available (`NYC2018`), so type `NYC2018` or just `1`.
+1. When requested, input the scenario name `NYC2018` or just `1`.

 The example data is based on the New York yellow taxicab data for 2018, available at https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page .